Lucanar Stroke

 More importantly, complementary studies suggest that preventing malnutrition by feeding patients through a feeding tube in the early phase of an acute stroke improves their recovery by comparison with patients who do not receive early feeding.

-In fact, people who are severely underweight have a higher chance of death after a stroke.
+people who are severely underweight have a higher chance of death after a stroke.

 The preferred type of feeding tube used within the first 30 days after a stroke is the NG